-A professional tintser sprays water onto the glass before applying film.
+Water is sprayed onto the glass before the film is applied.
 This liquid layer allows the film to be precisely positioned and helps remove air pockets.
 A squeegee then pushes the film against the glass, squeezing out excess water.
 There's always a thin layer of water left behind.